 Show your Ichabod Pride by joining the Washburn Alumni Association or renewing your membership.
 You'll receive numerous benefits as a member and be giving back to the University.Join or renew now!

-Check out our coverage from the 2012 Alumni Fellows luncheon.Read about 2012
+Check out our Facebook page for photos from the 2013 Alumni Fellows luncheon.View the photos

 The Alumni Fellows program recognizes alumni who have distinguished themselves in their careers.
 Fellows are invited to campus to interact with students and faculty in the classroom and other academic settings.